MehmetMelihKosucu/EPANET-CGGA/README.md

 ## Overview

 EPANET-CGGA is a C++ extension of the EPANET 3 hydraulic engine that implements the **Comprehensive Global Gradient Algorithm (CGGA)** of Nault & Karney (2020) within a unified, adaptive hybrid framework.
-The solver automatically switches between three computational fidelity modes on a per-timestep basis:
+The solver automatically switches between three computational modes on a per-timestep basis:

 - **Quasi-Steady (QS)** — steady-state hydraulics for slowly varying demand patterns.
 - **Rigid Water Column (RWC)** — inertial unsteady flow neglecting fluid compressibility.